-Fiscal Years (In thousands) 2018 2017 2016 Cash paid during the year: Income taxes \$28,636 \$25,849 \$22,280 Non-cash investing and financing activities: Unrealized gain (loss) on investments Vested stock unit awards granted to settle \$ 191 \$ (90) \$ (81) accrued bonus Accrual for capital \$ 7,643 \$ 6,910 \$ 6,334 expenditures \$ 1,231 \$ 148 \$ 284
+(In thousands) 2019 2018 2017 Cash paid during the year: Income taxes \$ 21,364 \$ 28,636 \$ 25,849 Non-cash investing and financing activities: Unrealized gain (loss) on investments 347 191 (90) Vested stock unit awards granted to settle accrued bonus 7,947 7,643 6,910 Accrual for capital expenditures 482 1,231 148 Right-of-use asset obtained in exchange for operating lease obligation 29,480 - -

-Note 16: Segment Reporting
+Note 17: Segment Reporting

 The Company has two reportable operating segments based on two primary areas of service.
 The Engineering and Other Scientific segment is a broad service group providing technical consulting in different practices primarily in engineering.
 The Environmental and Health segment provides services in the area of environmental, epidemiology and health risk analysis.
 This segment provides a wide range of consulting services relating to environmental hazards and risks and the impact on both human health and the environment.
+We are in the process of divesting our German entity as its structural design and inspection services are not a strategic fit.
+This entity is included in the Engineering and Other Scientific segment.
+The total amount of assets held for sale associated with this divestiture are immaterial.

-Segment information is presented for selected data from the statements of income and statements of cash flows for fiscal years 2018, 2017 and 2016.
-Segment information for selected data from the balance sheets is presented for the fiscal years ended December 28, 2018 and December 29, 2017.
+Segment information is presented for selected data from the statements of income and statements of cash flows for 2019, 2018 and 2017.
+Segment information for selected data from the balance sheets is presented for the fiscal years ended January 3, 2020 and December 28, 2018.
 Our CEO, the chief operating decision maker, does not review total assets in her evaluation of segment performance and capital allocation.